Russia's war on gay pride

-It bans spreading "propaganda of nontraditional sexual relations" to children.
+What does the law say?It bans spreading "propaganda of nontraditional sexual relations" to children.
 Backers of the bill defined "nontraditional" relations as those "not conducive to procreation."
 Basically, it will be illegal to say or do anything that provides information about homosexuality to anyone age 18 or younger.

-The law almost certainly means gay-pride events will be forbidden — but it could go far beyond that.
+What does it mean in practice?The law almost certainly means gay-pride events will be forbidden — but it could go far beyond that.
 Communist leaders, for example, have branded Elton John's outfits "gay propaganda," and an anti-gay group last year sued Madonna, claiming she promoted homosexuality in a concert.
 Activists are afraid that anything they say in support of gay rights could get them in trouble.

-Any individual found to be in violation of the law could be fined up to 5,000 rubles ($156).
+How much trouble?Any individual found to be in violation of the law could be fined up to 5,000 rubles ($156).
 Media organizations would face fines up to 1 million rubles ($31,000).

-No. The country decriminalized homosexuality in 1993, although anti-gay sentiment remains high, as the violence against the activists staging Tuesday's "kissing protest" confirmed.
+Does this mean homosexuality is illegal?No. The country decriminalized homosexuality in 1993, although anti-gay sentiment remains high, as the violence against the activists staging Tuesday's "kissing protest" confirmed.
 As lawmakers voted, anti-gay picketers carried signs in front of the Duma.
 One read: "Lawmakers, protect the people from perverts!"
 Moscow has even considered banning the adoption of Russian children by citizens of countries where same-sex marriage is permitted.

-The "gay propaganda" law is part of a push to promote traditional Russian values, as opposed to Western ones the Kremlin and the Russian Orthodox Church say have fueled anti-Putin protests and corrupted the country's young people.
+Why now?The "gay propaganda" law is part of a push to promote traditional Russian values, as opposed to Western ones the Kremlin and the Russian Orthodox Church say have fueled anti-Putin protests and corrupted the country's young people.
 A companion law will ban "offending religious feelings of the faithful," a follow-up to last year's incarceration of members of the punk band Pussy Riot for performing an anti-Putin protest in an Orthodox cathedral.